awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/linux.md

 Change your current working directory to `build`.
 Launch the sample application with a stream name and a path to the file and it will start streaming.

 ```
-AWS_ACCESS_KEY_ID=YourAccessKeyId AWS_SECRET_ACCESS_KEY=YourSecretAccessKey ./kinesis_video_gstreamer_sample_app <my-stream> </path/to/file>
+AWS_ACCESS_KEY_ID=YourAccessKeyId AWS_SECRET_ACCESS_KEY=YourSecretAccessKey ./kvs_gstreamer_sample <my-stream> </path/to/file>
 ```

 ##### Running the GStreamer sample application to upload a *audio and video* file

-`kinesis_video_gstreamer_audio_video_sample_app` supports uploading a video that is either MKV, MPEGTS, or MP4.
+`kvs_gstreamer_audio_video_sample` supports uploading a video that is either MKV, MPEGTS, or MP4.
 The sample application expects the video is encoded in H264 and audio is encoded in AAC format.
 Note: If your media uses a different format, then you can revise the pipeline elements in the sample application to suit your media format.

 Change your current working directory to `build`.
 Launch the sample application with a stream name and a path to the file and it will start streaming.

 ```
-AWS_ACCESS_KEY_ID=YourAccessKeyId AWS_SECRET_ACCESS_KEY=YourSecretAccessKey ./kinesis_video_gstreamer_audio_video_sample_app <my-stream> </path/to/file>
+AWS_ACCESS_KEY_ID=YourAccessKeyId AWS_SECRET_ACCESS_KEY=YourSecretAccessKey ./kvs_gstreamer_audio_video_sample <my-stream> </path/to/file>
 ```

 ##### Running the GStreamer sample application to stream audio and video from live source

-`kinesis_video_gstreamer_audio_video_sample_app` supports streaming audio and video from live sources such as a audio enabled webcam.
+`kvs_gstreamer_audio_video_sample` supports streaming audio and video from live sources such as a audio enabled webcam.
 First you need to figure out what your audio device is using the steps mentioned above and export it as environment variable like such:

 `export AWS_KVS_AUDIO_DEVICE=hw:1,0`